wingmingchan/RWD2/README.md

 # RWD2
 RWD2 is my newest implementation of the master-template approach.
-My cascade-admin is driven by this newest implementation.
+My cascade-admin site is driven by this newest implementation.

 All the code I can post used in the implementation of RWD2 at Upstate.
 What is not included here are: